ddev/ddev/docs/users/extend/additional-services.md

     * Under "Advanced server configuration" set the "solr.install.dir" to `/opt/solr`
 * Download the config.zip provided on /admin/config/search/search-api/server/dev
 * Unzip the config.zip into .ddev/solr/conf.
 For example, `cd .ddev/solr/conf && unzip ~/Downloads/solr_8.x-config.zip`
 * In order for changes to take effect you must stop the project, remove the Solr volume, and start it again.
-So run `docker volume rm ddev-<projectname>_solrdata` if your project is called "myproject" then you would run `ddev stop && docker volume rm ddev-myproject_solrdata && ddev restart`.
+So run `docker volume rm ddev-<projectname>_solr` if your project is called "myproject" then you would run `ddev stop && docker volume rm ddev-myproject_solr && ddev restart`.
 (If you have installed solr-configupdate.sh as described below, then you need only `ddev restart`)

 ##### Updating Apache Solr configuration on an existing Solr core